eseidel/saycbridge/src/README.md

 Finally the priorities are compared for all the calls, and the highest priority call is selected.

+If multiple bids existed with the same priority, the KBB would select the highest possible bid.

 The KBB's Limited Knowledge
 ---------------------------